+Students who restart courses six (6) months or longer after their last course will be subject to readmission exams and skill checkoffs.
+A remediation plan will be devised and must be completed to ensure retention of prior nursing knowledge and skills.
 Students will be required to complete one or more readmission exams to measure knowledge retention in previous coursework.
 Content of exams is dependent on how far the student has progressed in the program.
 Students should expect to be evaluated on their knowledge for all courses prior to the semester they did not complete.
-Students must score a 65% on each readmission exam to demonstrate proficient retention of knowledge.
+Students must score 65% on each readmission exam to demonstrate proficient retention of knowledge.
 Students will have two opportunities to achieve a 65% in the event it is not achieved in the first attempt.
-Students who do not achieve a 65% may be required to retake courses or restart the program in order to regain knowledge and skillsets essential to their success.
+Students who do not achieve a 65% may be required to retake courses or restart the program in order to regain knowledge and skillsets essential to their success

 Students will also be required to complete a skills checkoff to evaluate their nursing skills performance.
 Students will be required to successfully demonstrate up to five (5) essential skills to be considered for readmission.
+Students will be responsible for retesting fees (for skill lab supplies).
+Average cost for standard skills is \$75/student.

-- 5. All students who are eligible for readmission will be ranked by the following guidelines by the Readmission Committee and will be readmitted according to available space by their ranking. - a.
+- All students who are eligible for readmission will be ranked by the following guidelines by the Readmission Committee, and will be readmitted according to available space by their ranking. - a.
 Reason for exiting program (including if passing or failing) - b.
 ATI test scores (If available) - c.
 Readmission Exam score(s) - d.
 Successful completion of skills checkoffs - e.
 Grades in BIO courses - f.
 Grades in NUR courses - g.
 Review of warnings/remediation/performance improvement plan (PIP) - h. # of times needed to pass dosage calculation exams - i. # of times needed to pass lab returns - j.
-Input from instructors/advisor - 6.
-When decisions have been made about readmissions, all students who have applied will receive a letter informing them about their readmission status.
-If they are granted readmission, they will have a list of requirements that they must complete, or their readmission may be revoked.
+Input from instructors/advisor - When decisions have been made about readmissions, all students who have applied will receive a letter informing them about their readmission status.
+If they are granted readmission, they will have a list of requirements that they must complete, or their readmission may be revoked. - Students who have been readmitted into the program will be required to update any immunizations, certifications, background checks, and other admission requirements as needed prior to the start of their courses. - Any student who wants to be readmitted to the nursing program after one (1) year must restart the program from the beginning of the program to ensure an appropriate foundation of skills and knowledge is maintained to ensure safe practice.

-- 7. Students who have been readmitted into the program will be required to update any immunizations, certifications, background checks, and other admission requirements as needed prior to the start of their courses. - 8.
-Any student who wants to be readmitted to the Nursing Program after one (1) year must restart the program from the beginning of the program to ensure an appropriate foundation of skills and knowledge is maintained to ensure safe practice.
+Students will be dismissed and are ineligible for readmission into the LPN-BSN Program for at least two (2) years if any of the following apply:

-Students will be dismissed and are ineligible for readmission into the Practical Nursing Program for at least two (2) years if any of the following apply:
+A student receives two NUR course failures in their total enrollment in the LPN-BSN Program (courses associated with clinical result in "double failures" but are considered as only one failure)

-- A student receives two NUR course failures in their total enrollment in the Practical Nursing Program (Courses associated with clinical result in "double-failures" but are considered as only one failure) - A student who was dismissed for unprofessional or unsafe behaviors in the college and/or clinical setting. - Any student who violates HIPAA federal regulations - Any student who has already been readmitted into the program and receive another course failure.
+- A student fails NUR 2002, first semester course - A student who was dismissed for unprofessional or unsafe behaviors in the college and/or clinical setting. - Any student who violates HIPAA regulations - Any student who has already been readmitted into the program and receives another course failure.